This store requires javascript to be enabled for some features to work correctly.

 The causes of vaginismus can be complex and can vary from person to person.

-2. Psychological Factors: Negative sexual experiences, anxiety surrounding the appearance of the vagina, fear of pain or past sexual trauma can lead to muscle tension and involuntary contractions.
+Physical factors such as infections, menopause, childbirth, trauma or surgeries in the genital area can contribute to vaginismus.
+Psychological factors such as negative sexual experiences, anxiety surrounding the appearance of the vagina, fear of pain or past sexual trauma can also lead to muscle tension and involuntary contractions.

 Symptoms